Bookings across Google

 I'd like to book a class at the nearby yoga studio

-We needed a scalable system for an ever-growing list of verticals
+We needed a flexible system for an ever-growing list of partners and verticals

-Leveraging available and competitive patterns, we then prioritized work based on query volume.
+Leveraging available and competitive patterns, we then prioritized work based on query volume, and how we planned to work with others.
 We then developed a template flow that could scale between several verticals, to include dining, fitness, beauty/wellness, hotels, events and services.
+We tested several flows, patterns and multiple rounds of research from surveys to cafe and rapid user studies, using interactive prototypes.

 Finalized entry point + service selection UI